Green That Life

 Reduce the Waste (Including Food)

 Even if you’re stuck at home you can help the planet by making a concerted effort to reduce the waste you and your family generate.
-This accumulation of waste not only pollutes the environment, but it also poses health problems, from contaminated water to increasing carbon emissions.
+This accumulation of waste not only pollutes the environment but also poses health problems, from contaminated water to increasing carbon emissions.

 • Reduce.
 Begin your campaign to reduce waste in the home by reducing your use of single-use disposable items.
 Pick one to eliminate and then try to add a few more to your waste-reduction plan.

 • Reuse.
-Check out the Green That Life Spring Cleaning post to learn how to re-purpose old items and donate responsibly.
+Check out Green That Life’s Spring Cleaning post to learn how to re-purpose old items and donate responsibly.

 • Recycle what’s left, but recycle right.
 Learn how to avoid wish-cycling and recycle responsibly.

 • Learn more about the impact of waste — particularly, plastic waste – on the environment.
-Watch the global premiere of The Story of Plastic on Earth Day, 2 pm EST, on Discovery Channel.
-Another film worth watching is The Clean Bin Project about a Canadian couple’s attempt to live a waste-free life.
+A film worth watching is The Clean Bin Project about a Canadian couple’s attempt to live a waste-free life.

 Related: 15 Simple Ways to Ditch Plastic Straws and Other Single-Use Plastic